The 25 best remote work software tools for 2026

 Google Drive offers your team a safe place to store any type of project file.
 These files are easy to organize into folders, and they can be accessed from a range of devices.
 Best of all, it’s easy to share these documents and collaborate on them.

-• Files stored safely in the cloud, saving storage space on your device
+• Files are stored safely in the cloud, saving storage space on your device

 • Access files anywhere and from any device